-Wait for your baby to open their mouth wide.
-Remember, a wide open mouth is essential to a correct breastfeeding latch.
+Wait for your baby to open the mouth wide.
+Remember, a wide-open mouth is essential to a correct breastfeeding latch.
 The baby needs to get a good mouthful of the breast so that the nipple will be pushed right to the back of the baby’s mouth.
-If a baby’s mouth is only partially opened when feeding, they won’t be able to fully latch and as a result they might not get enough milk; this problem is known as “shallow latch”.
+If a baby’s mouth is only partially opened when feeding, they won’t be able to fully latch and as a result, they might not get enough milk; this problem is known as “shallow latch”.
 In addition to making it more difficult for the baby to nurse (because the extraction of milk is less efficient), a shallow latch can also cause unnecessary pain for nursing mothers.

-Push the baby against the breast and not all the way round.
+Push the baby against the breast and not all the way around.
 It’s definitely much easier to move the tiny head of the baby rather than your entire body, also because that could force you in an uncomfortable position.
-Keep the baby always close to the breast, because they always need full body contact.
+Keep the baby always close to the breast, because they always need full-body contact.